-Contract assets relate to NSW Trains' right to consideration in exchange for goods transferred to customers/works completed, but not billed at the reporting date.
-The balance of contract assets at 30 June 2020 is nil.
+Contract assets relate to NSW Trains' right to consideration in exchange for goods transferred to customers/ works completed, but not billed at the reporting date.
+The balance of contract assets at 30 June 2021 is nil (2020: nil).

 Contract liabilities relate to consideration received in advance from customers in respect to regional passenger services.
-The balance of contract liabilities at 30 June 2020 was impacted by the volume of regional services which are booked in advance.
+The balance of contract liabilities was impacted by the volume of regional services which are booked in advance.